FinTrek/personal-finance-tools/robo advisor comparison/readme.md

 </p>

-Lastly, feel free to add TD-Esereis, RBC Dominion Securities Sunlife, Tangerine and DIY yourself investing in ETFs into this file.
+Lastly, feel free to add TD-Esereis, RBC Dominion Securities Sunlife, Tangerine, Mutual Funds, and DIY yourself investing in ETFs into this file.
 It will give you a sense of what other none Robo Advisors are charging.

+Please feel free to open any issues or ask any questions.

+Cheers,

+Winston